d0ping/DBMapSelectorViewController/README.md

 ```
 ## Version history

+### 1.2.2
+- Improve rendering speed by code optimization
+- Other optimizations

 ### 1.2.1
 - Added new property `BOOL shouldLongPressGesture`.
 It allows to move the selector to a new location via long press gesture.
 - Added new property `CGFloat mapRegionCoef`.
 The magnification factor maps region after changing the selector settings.
 It is recommended to set a value greater than 1.f.